TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 ![Figure: Bivariate widgets settings](bivariate-widgets-settings.png)

-> **Warning**: Only animals selected in the Animal list are considered for the calculation of correlation and regression analysis in the Bivariate widget.
+> **Important**: Only animals selected in the Animal list are considered for the calculation of correlation and regression analysis in the Bivariate widget.
 > Changes regarding the selection of animals are only applied after clicking **Update**.
 {style = 'warning'}